The-Rising-Lotus-Collection/Volume-8_Eye-of-Horus-Transceiver/README.md

 The Eye of Horus Transceiver strictly enforces the solid-state engineering principles of the Rising Lotus Collection:

 ### 1.1 The Rule of Ultimate Simplicity (Wire Minimums)
 Zero wiring harnesses.
-Communication and power exchange between the central transceiver bowl, the modular pucks, and the core network occur entirely via wireless resonant field coupling.
+Communication and power exchange between the central transceiver bowl, the modular pucks, and the core network occur entirely via **wireless resonant field coupling**.
 Permanent 3-6-9 magnetic arrays act as mechanical tethers, not data lines.

 ### 1.2 The Rule of Congruent Depth
 The composite transceiver shield maintains a continuous **1.0-inch cross-sectional thickness**.
 The internal toroidal induction coil and dual 3-6-9 graded honeycombs are encased precisely on the midpoint horizon to ensure flawless field containment.